In this show The Handyguys discuss selecting pneumatic nailers also known as nail guns.

 18 gauge brad nailers are usually used for small moldings and small trim pieces.
 Nailing things like shoe moulding and screen moulding are best done with an 18g brad nailer, larger nails will cause splits.

-Finish nailers come in two sized.
-16g and 15g.
+Finish nailers come in two sizes: 16g and 15g.
 Both will do the job for most trim work like window and door trim and some crown moulding.
 The 15g nailer is angled and the 16g nailer is straight.
 The angle of the 15g nailer makes it easier to get into corners but the 16g makes a slightly smaller hole.

 These are the ‘big boys’.
 They are, obviously, used for framing.
 What many people don’t realize is framing nailers can accommodate many other style nails as well.
 Things like ring shank nails, decking nails and more.
 You can use a framing nailer (with the correct nails) for putting down subfloor, roof sheathing, some siding and other building tasks.